 During the inter-war period, film chemicals were developed that allowed colour and infrared photography: the latter was of particular interest to the military, as it highlighted camouflaged features.
 Since the 1950s, black and white aerial photography has been the basis of most Earth surface mapping.
 In the past, the processes used for mapping and revision of maps had been the classical land surveying method (Ezra and Kantiok, 2007).
 Later in the Nineteen Century, aerial photographs were used to extract data for producing and revising topographic maps.
-These methods proved to be time consuming and inefficient for delineating large study areas and limited in the ability to conduct frequent updating and revision (Ndukwe, 2001).
-Fortunately, remote sensing, a fast means of acquiring data about the environment without physical contact with the features has made significant advances over the past twenty years in providing cost effective data for mapping.
+These methods proved to be time-consuming and inefficient for delineating large study areas and limited in the ability to conduct frequent updating and revision (Ndukwe, 2001).
+Fortunately, remote sensing, a fast means of acquiring data about the environment without physical contact with the features have made significant advances over the past twenty years in providing cost-effective data for mapping.
 The importance of Remote Sensing and Geographic Information System in map making cannot be undermined because of its ability to integrate spatial data with non-spatial data and also communicate the resulting information in a way that everyone would understand.
-These techniques have been used in various times and at different stages to study characteristics of Earth features, monitor natural and physical phenomena and also produce street maps of different places.
+These techniques have been used at various times and at different stages to study characteristics of Earth features, monitor natural, and physical phenomena and also produce street maps of different places.
 The map making process can be a daunting and challenging process; however, improvements made in computer hardware and software technology have tremendously improved both the speed and quality of map making process as a whole.
 It has increased the value of the map as a source of environmental information for all types of planning and decision making.
 Furthermore, there has been an increase in the demands for high quality hardcopy and digital maps in recent times (Environmental Systems Research Institute, 2004).
-Thus the need for the capability or capacity of producing high precision and quality maps within a reasonable time frame and at a greatly reduced production cost.
+Thus the need for the capability or capacity of producing high precision and quality maps within a reasonable time frame and at a significantly reduced production cost.
 Unfortunately, traditional mapping processes cannot sustain such current demands.
-Among the advantages of GIS over traditional methods are the following:
+Among the advantages of GIS over conventional methods are the following:

 - i.
-Flexibility in the mapping process (Morrison, 1988). - ii.
-Reduced vulnerability of maps to dimensional distortion (expansion or shrinkage) - 169 iii.
-Capacity to respond to the increasingly complex and diverse requirements of 170 planners and decision makers with respect to geo-information products 171 (Morrison, 1988)
+Flexibility in the mapping process (Morrison,1988). - ii.
+Reduced vulnerability of maps to dimensional distortion (expansion or shrinkage)